Cwantic/Documentation/Review/Structure.md

 ![Image](../Images/SReview25.jpg)

-This tool create a Link between one piping node and multiple structure nodes.
+This tool creates a Link between one piping node and multiple structure nodes.

     This link is necessary for load definition (External load) and during analysis.